 Are you planning to visit Costa Rica?
 Check if you need a power plug adapter or voltage converter for the power sockets (outlets) used in Costa Rica.

-- You don't need a power plug adapter in Costa Rica, when living in the United States of America.
+- You need a power plug adapter in Costa Rica, when living in the United Kingdom.

 Below you find pictures of the applied power sockets and corresponding plugs.
 And we provide more information about the voltage and frequency.

 In Costa Rica the power plug sockets are of type A and B. The standard voltage is 120 V and the frequency is 60 Hz.